Agency workers, typically, register with either an employment agency or an employment business.

 - After a period of 12 continuous weeks with a hirer organisation in the same role, the right to the same pay and other basic working and employment conditions as an equivalent permanent staff member.

 Basic working and employment conditions are the relevant terms and conditions which the agency worker would have been entitled to under their contract if they had been recruited as an employee or a worker.
-These would include terms such as pay, annual leave, rest breaks and duration of working time.
+These include terms such as pay, annual leave, rest breaks and duration of working time.

-The Agency Workers Regulation Guidance produced by the Department of Business, Skills and Innovation explains that pay includes basic pay, overtime pay, shift or unsocial hours allowances, risk payments for hazardous duties, payment for annual leave, bonuses or commission payments which are directly attributable to the amount or quality of work done by the individual.
+The Agency Workers Regulation Guidance produced by the Department of Business, Energy & Industrial Strategy explains that pay includes basic pay, overtime pay, shift or unsocial hours allowances, risk payments for hazardous duties, payment for annual leave, bonuses or commission payments which are directly attributable to the amount or quality of work done by the individual.
 The Guidance also sets out a list of what is excluded from the definition of “pay”.
 This includes, amongst other things, occupational sick pay, occupational maternity, paternity or adoption pay, redundancy pay and bonuses which are not directly linked to the contribution of an individual such as a flat rate bonus given to all those directly recruited to encourage loyalty or long term service.

 The Regulations do not require the integration of agency workers into performance appraisal systems which apply to someone directly recruited.
 The Guidance states that where an agency worker qualifies for equal treatment in respect of a bonus that would normally be calculated on the basis of a performance appraisal system, alternative approaches could include creating a simpler system to appraise agency workers and using clear objectives for the assignment to form the basis of the appraisal.